-- Only Grade 9 to 11 learners in high schools or similar institutions may register for the SAYWP competition. - Individuals or a group of not more than three learners may enter. - The age limit for learners allowed to compete is strictly 20 years. - ♦ The organisers reserve the right to verify the grade and age of the learners who register for the competition. - A school may participate in both categories namely; Awareness Creation and Invention/Innovation - ♦ A school is allowed to register only one project per category. - Learners are required to present their own work for adjudication. - ♦ Learners must present in English. - Portfolios must be written in English.
+- Only Grade 9 to 11 learners in high schools or similar institutions may register for the SAYWP competition. - Individuals or a group of not more than two learners may enter. - The age limit for learners allowed to compete is strictly 20 years. - The organisers reserve the right to verify the grade and age of the learners who register for the competition. - A school may participate in both categories namely; Awareness Creation and Invention/Innovation - · A school is allowed to register only one project per category. - Learners are required to present their own work for adjudication. - Learners must present in English. - Portfolios must be written in English.

 VERY IMPORTANT: All schools must submit project portfolios and products at the time stipulated by the organisers.
 Details on project portfolios are described on Page 20 of these Guidelines.
-Project portfolio and products not submitted within the stipulated time will be disqualified.
+Project

-- Learners must be prepared to answer any questions from adjudicators. - Previous overall national winners are not allowed to participate in the subsequent competition. - Educators and mentors are not allowed to be adjudicators. - ♦ The SAYWP competition is not open to immediate family members of the adjudicators, mentors or the organising team.
+- Learners must be prepared to answer any questions from adjudicators. - Previous overall national winners are not allowed to participate in the subsequent competition. - Educators and mentors are not allowed to be adjudicators. - The SAYWP competition is not open to immediate family members of the adjudicators, mentors or the organising team.